The second part of the Makefile

 Multiple Subdirectories”.

-: works
+fetch-list: works

-like old fetch-list
+like old fetch-list with

 the exception that it groups just like

-master-sites
+master-sites and

 (incompatible with older versions) only return the

-elements of group DEFAULT
+elements of group DEFAULT; in

 fact, they execute targets

-master-sites-default
+master-sites-default and

 patch-sites-default